 The latest research shows that for 2020 in the US, just more than half of the mobile display advertising was rich media: $31.54 billion.

-Rich media ads increase engagement and help to reduce ”banner blindness” compared to standard display ads.
 What is rich media about, and how it differs from other ad formats?
 What are the benefits and drawbacks for publishers?
 We have all the answers so keep reading!

-- What is Rich Media?
+- What are Rich Media Ads?

 - 3 Types of Rich Media Ads